 Jera Lego assumes the role of education programs coordinator, supervising the Center’s popular Humanities in Class webinar series.
 Jera holds a PhD in politics and international relations from International Christian University in Mitaka, Japan.
 Prior to coming to the Center, she served as a research associate at the Asian Development Bank Institute and was previously a foreign affairs research specialist for the Department of Foreign Affairs of the Republic of the Philippines.

-Meredith Graham will serve as digital projects coordinator for the Center’s education programs where she will be involved in designing and implementing Humanities in Class online courses and managing the Humanities in Class Digital Library.
+Meredith Graham will serve as digital projects specialist for the Center’s education programs where she will be involved in designing and implementing Humanities in Class online courses and managing the Humanities in Class Digital Library.
 Meredith earned a PhD in musicology from Duke University in 2021 and most recently was involved in developing digital projects for Duke University Libraries.

 Stevie Howland joins the institutional advancement team as a development specialist, administering the Center’s annual fund campaign and managing the Center’s donor database.
 Prior to arriving at the Center, Stevie worked in the Alumni Affairs and Development office at Harvard University.
 She is a 2018 graduate of the University of Florida where she received a BS in psychology, cum laude.

 In addition to these new hires, two members of the NHC staff have assumed new roles.

 Karen Mudd has assumed the position of scholarly programs manager, overseeing the daily operations and logistics of the Center’s fellowship and summer residency programs, as well as providing support to the vice president for scholarly programs.
 Karen previously served as staff administrative support for the Center.